-We have assessed the work carried out by Shariah Risk Management, Shariah Review and Shariah Audit which included examining, on a test basis, each type of transaction, the relevant documentation and procedures adopted by Sumitomo Mitsui Banking Corporation Malaysia Berhad.
+We have assessed the work carried out by Shariah Risk Management, Shariah Review and Shariah Audit which included examining, on a test basis, each type of transaction, the relevant documentations and procedures adopted by Sumitomo Mitsui Banking Corporation Malaysia Berhad.

-We have obtained all the information and explanations which we considered necessary in order to provide Us with sufficient evidence to give reasonable assurance that Sumitomo Mitsui Banking Corporation Malaysia Berhad have not violated the Shariah principles and requirements.
+We have obtained all the information and explanations which we considered necessary in order to provide us with sufficient evidences to give reasonable assurance that Sumitomo Mitsui Banking Corporation Malaysia Berhad have not violated the Shariah principles and requirements.

-In Our opinion:
+In our opinion:

-- 1. Sumitomo Mitsui Banking Corporation Malaysia Berhad's Islamic Banking products, legal documents and processes that We approved during the financial year ended 31 March 2022 are in compliance with the Shariah principles and requirements; - Sumitomo Mitsui Banking Corporation Malaysia Berhad's Islamic Banking transactions and dealings carried out in the financial year ended 31 March 2022 are in compliance with the Shariah principles and requirements; - 3.
-Sumitomo Mitsui Banking Corporation Malaysia Berhad's sources of Shariah income during the financial year ended 31 March 2022 are in compliance with the Shariah principles and requirements; - 4.
-No Shariah non-compliant event was reported during the financial year ended 31 March 2022; - 5.
-Sumitomo Mitsui Banking Corporation Malaysia Berhad has maintained sufficient internal policies, frameworks, manuals and operating procedures to ensure compliance with the Shariah rules and principles when carrying out its Islamic Banking business;
+- 1. Sumitomo Mitsui Banking Corporation Malaysia Berhad's Islamic Banking products, legal documents and processes that we approved during the financial year ended 31 March 2023 are in compliance with the Shariah principles and requirements; - 2.
+Sumitomo Mitsui Banking Corporation Malaysia Berhad's Islamic Banking transactions and dealings carried out in the financial year ended 31 March 2023 are in compliance with the Shariah principles and requirements; - Sumitomo Mitsui Banking Corporation Malaysia Berhad's sources of Shariah income during the financial year ended 31 March 2023 are in compliance with the Shariah principles and requirements;